Parma 1-2 Inter: De Vrij and Bastoni complete late turnaround

 Yet Inter fought back in the closing stages – De Vrij rather fortunately turning home Lautaro Martinez's header in the 84th minute before Bastoni headed in the winner three minutes later to consolidate Inter's place in third.

-Bastoni's goal came almost immediately after the restart after Inter's equaliser, with Juraj Kucka's dismissal for dissent having caused a lengthy stoppage.
+Bastoni's goal came almost immediately following the restart after Inter's equaliser, with Juraj Kucka's dismissal for dissent having caused a lengthy stoppage.